-Following the departure of Don Gillthorpe as Director of Music, Lancaster Priory music department is in a strong position to enter a new phase of ministry.
-The PCC has addressed and reviewed budgetary concerns during a period of interim leadership (under Jeremy Truslove) and is now ready to appoint a visionary, inclusive musician to develop our musical life further.
+Following the departure of Rebekah Okpoti as Director of Music, Lancaster Priory music department is in a strong position to enter a new phase of ministry.

 The choir has journeyed reasonably well through the Pandemic and is growing with new members - especially on the treble lines.
 Complete parity in rehearsal and service opportunities exists between the boys and girls.
-There are also a number of new recruits to the additional voluntary choir (The Occasional Singers) which is overseen by our Organist, Ian Pattinson FRCO.
-There has been significant growth at the afternoon family service and there is a desire to engage in distinctively Christian outreach and to build a new Christian worshipping community in the parish on the Marsh Estate that is both rooted in the context of the Marsh and supported and resourced by the Priory as a vibrant part of the parish.
+There are also a number of new recruits to the voluntary choir (The Occasional Singers) which is overseen by our Organist, Ian Pattinson FRCO.
+There has been significant growth at the afternoon family service and there is a desire to engage in distinctively Christian outreach and to build a new Christian worshipping community in the parish on the Marsh Estate that is both rooted in the context of the Marsh and supported and resourced by the Priory as a vibrant part of their parish.
 There is also a desire to encourage congregational singing as well as broader worship (such as Taizé) and also make use of the musical talents of our growing congregation.
-These are some obvious areas where musical development is possible, but we hope to recruit someone who will bring a fresh perspective to our musical life and a desire to draw all of God's children to grow in their musical offering to God in worship.
+These are some obvious areas where musical development is possible, but we hope to recruit someone who will bring a fresh perspective to our musical life and a desire to draw all of God's children (or as many as possible) to grow in their musical offering to God in worship.